holy-tao/install-autohotkey/README.md

 # install-autohotkey
-GitHub Action to install AutoHotkey from the [GitHub releases page](https://github.com/AutoHotkey/AutoHotkey/releases) and add it to the GitHub runner `PATH` variable.
+GitHub Action to install AutoHotkey from the [AHK Downloads page](https://www.autohotkey.com/download/) and add it to the GitHub runner `PATH` variable.

 ## Usage